MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfgetplaceholderrangeinfoforhydration.md

 ## -description

 Gets range information about a placeholder file or folder.
 This range information is identical to what [CfGetPlaceholderRangeInfo](nf-cfapi-cfgetplaceholderrangeinfo.md) returns.
 However, it doesn’t take a **fileHandle** as a parameter.
 Instead, it uses `ConnectionKey`, `TransferKey`, and `FileId` to identify the file and the stream for which range information is being requested.

+The platform provides ConnectionKey, TransferKey, and FileIds to all callback functions registered via CfConnectSyncRoot and the provider could use these parameters to obtain range information about a placeholder from the CF_CALLBACK_TYPE_FETCH_DATA Callback without requiring it to open a handle to the file.

+If the file is not a cloud files placeholder, the API will fail.
+On success, range information is returned according to the specific InfoClass requested.

 > [!NOTE]
 > This API is available only if the `PlatformVersion.IntegrationNumber` obtained from [CfGetPlatformInfo](nf-cfapi-cfgetplatforminfo.md) is `0x600` or higher.